-Official Grain Weight Certificate: In addition to the official inspection certificate, FGIS or an FGIS-authorized state agency will issue an official weight certificate which indicates the net weight, date and place of issue, the name of the carrier, location of the grain, kind of grain and the date and time the loading started and finished.
+Official Grain Weight Certificate: In addition to the official inspection certificate, FGIS or an FGIS-authorized state agency will issue an official weight certificate which indicates the net weight, date and place of issue,

+Basic Documents Associated with the Grain Trade the name of the carrier, location of the grain, kind of grain and the date and time the loading started and finished.
 A sample weight certificate is shown in Exhibit 5 of Appendix G.